Wet Floors are the Primary Cause of Slip and Fall cases across the USA.

 Banana peels are not the main cause of slip and fall accidents, despite what cartoons seem to indicate.
 In fact, wet, slippery floors are the primary cause of people slipping, falling, and sometimes becoming seriously hurt, with the majority of falls due to accident on level surfaces, not steps or curbs.
 Furthermore, these wet, slippery floors do not have to be the result of a spill.
 Improper cleaning or care of a floor can leave it slick to the touch?and very difficult to walk on without tumbling.

-The most likely place to slip and fall on a wet, hazardous floor at the grocery store, which makes sense.
+The most likely place to slip and fall is on a wet, hazardous floor at the grocery store, which makes sense.

 Think of all the times you've walked down an aisle and seen a soda battle exploded on the floor, or a cleaning solution that was spilled out of a bottle.
 Other danger zones include mall food courts, restaurants, the workplace, nursing homes and, of course, your own home.